 "I have gradually sought more and more depraved material over time.
 Although very tame pictures would suffice in the past, I now seek out many different types of genres which could be considered extreme."
 (27-year-old male)

-“The lackluster feeling is mental and physical.
+"The lackluster feeling [is] mental and physical.
 After each session, it is like I slowly need more and more of it.
-Something new or fresh.”
+Something new or fresh."
 (22-year-old male)

 Why the double escalation matters